 Medical detox is designed to help people slowly ease off of a substance until it has completely cleared from their system.
 This helps to reduce the intensity of any withdrawal symptoms they might have.
 Once withdrawal symptoms improve, a medical team will walk patients through any additional addiction treatments they might need.
 Many people opt to continue recovering at a rehab center, so they’ll have the highest chance of staying sober and avoiding relapse during recovery.

-While many people are able to safely detox from marijuana on their own, doctors are able to prescribe medications to help reduce withdrawal symptoms.
+While many people are able to safely detox from weed on their own, doctors are able to prescribe medications to help reduce withdrawal symptoms.
 For example, Metoclopramide or Promethazine can help with nausea and vomiting.
 Headaches or muscle pains can be treated with Paracetamol or Ibuprofen.
 It is important to consult a doctor about how to best treat withdrawal symptoms.

-How Long Does Detox from Marijuana Last?
+How Long Does Detox From Marijuana Last?

-The duration of detox from marijuana is different for everyone.
+The duration of detox from weed is different for everyone.
 For most heavy marijuana users, withdrawal symptoms begin on the first day after quitting and peak within 48 to 72 hours.
 Symptoms generally last 2 to 3 weeks and dissipate over time.
 Addiction treatment includes detox support.

 Marijuana Detox Timeline

-• Day 1: During the first day of withdrawal from marijuana, feelings such as irritability, anxiety, and insomnia are common.
+- Day 1: During the first day of withdrawal from marijuana, feelings such as irritability, anxiety, and insomnia are common.

-• Days 2-3: This period is typically the peak of withdrawal symptoms.
+- Days 2-3: This period is typically the peak of withdrawal symptoms.
 Cravings can be strong, so relapse is most likely during this time.
 Sweating, chills, and stomach pains have also been reported during this period of recovery.

-• Days 4-14: Over the next several weeks, symptoms generally improve.
+- Days 4-14: Over the next several weeks, symptoms generally improve.
 However, depression can set in as brain chemistry changes and adapts to functioning without THC.
 Marijuana cravings may still be present as well.

-• Days 15+: Most, if not all, symptoms should be gone by week 3.
+- Days 15+: Most, if not all, symptoms should be gone by week 3.
 Those with severe psychological addictions have reported feelings of depression and anxiety for up to several months after discontinuing marijuana use.

 Marijuana Addiction Treatment